Booking/Pick-up Date Surpassed: What You Need to Know

 How far in advance should I confirm my booking and collection dates?

-Ideally, you should confirm your booking and collection dates at least 72 hours in advance.
-This allows the shipping company ample time to make necessary arrangements and address any potential issues that may arise.
+Ideally, you should confirm your booking and collection dates at least 72 hours before.
+This allows the shipping company ample time to make necessary arrangements and address potential issues.

 What documentation should I have ready for the collection to avoid delays?

-Ensure you have all necessary documentation readily available, including commercial invoices, packing lists, customs declarations, and any required permits or licenses.
+Ensure you have all necessary documentation, including commercial invoices, packing lists, customs declarations, and any required permits or licenses.
 A complete and accurate set of documents will significantly expedite the collection process.

 If my shipment is delayed due to unforeseen circumstances, what recourse do I have?